 It’s true, there are many specific questions.
 Some of them are answered by technology, while others require the answers of company executives and data professionals.

-There is no doubt that without the competencies and talents, predominantly knowledge and technology, there is no data engineering that companies crave for.
+There is no doubt that without the competencies and talents, predominantly knowledge and technology, there is no data engineering that companies crave.
 There is no wind in the sails and no sailors.
-And that's why many IIoT projects are doomed to fail.
+And that’s why many IIoT projects are doomed to fail.
 If you do not have the talent and knowledge to set the sails properly and operate the rudder, no wind, even so strong, will help you reach the finish line.

 Modern business is increasingly looking towards the cloud, or to be more precise, into the cloud.
 Production environments were, and are, in many places, separate islands at each location.
 But the competitive advantages are mainly due to the rapid transfer of data and information.
 This is where data engineering comes to the fore again, regardless of whether the new data solution will still only work on a single location, in the cloud, or will maybe represent a combination of the two, the so-called hybrid.
-If a company chooses to have a hybrid layout, then a solution that can simplify data management should be chosen, otherwise the complexity can greatly increase.
-To do this, the company (again) needs engineers who are familiar with communications and systems protocols, machine language, applications…
+If a company chooses to have a hybrid layout, then a solution that can simplify data management should be chosen, otherwise, the complexity can greatly increase.
+To do this, the company (again) needs engineers who are familiar with communications and systems protocols, machine language, and applications…

 Yes, even with oars you can get far, but with the wind in the sails you get there much faster.
 Every job in the business requires choosing the right tool for the job at hand.
 The same is still true when you are working with data.
 Businesses need tools that can refine data, calculate KPIs, correlate them with legacy data, and refine with data from systems such as ERP, MES, CRM, and other business systems or applications.

 It is no secret that in the business world there is a real battle for talent.
 Knowledgeable people are the key creators of success today.
 And because we live in a data-driven economy, the companies that know how to attract better professionals are winning.
-But at the same time, they need to understand where competences and motivation lie with data engineers or data scientists.
-Today, one creates a competitive edge in the field of the Internet of Things with data engineers, architectures and data itself.
+But at the same time, they need to understand where competencies and motivation lie with data engineers or data scientists.
+Today, one creates a competitive edge in the field of the Internet of Things with data engineers, architectures, and data itself.